 Capacity - match the correct capacity to the right size area.

 Ambient Temperature - make sure your air conditioner can work effectively at the range of outside temperatures where you are travelling.
-(Some will be prone to freezing and others may only drop the outside temp by a few degrees at excessive high temperatures.
+(Some will be prone to component freezing and others may only drop the outside temp by a few degrees at excessive high temperatures.
 Both scenarios render your air conditioner virtually useless in those environments)

 Roof mounted or split system - as a general rule, roof top air conditioners are more suitable on fixed roof caravans for space saving and operating efficiency.
 Split systems are more suitable for pop tops and campervans.
 Otherwise to fit a roof top air conditioner to a pop top or campervan, extra support and strut modification may be required which can become expensive.